Artists Cross-Training Program

-Crow’s is launching the second year of paid Artist Cross-Training Programs (AXTP) designed to provide cross-disciple paid training and flexible employment for under-employed arts-workers in our theatre and broader arts community.
+Crow’s is launching the third year of paid Artist Cross-Training Programs (AXTP) designed to provide cross-disciple paid training and flexible employment for under-employed arts-workers in our theatre and broader arts community.

 Each year, the program will roll out cross-training cohorts catering to specific training requirements: including performer/creators in production, writers in direction, technicians in design, actors in playwriting, and various combinations.
 Providing training and jobs for under-employed arts-workers will be top priority for all cohorts.

-In this, the second year of the program, the cohort will focus on developing skills and experience in theatrical design and direction for any artist, technician, production or other arts-workers who is interested in design.
+In this, the third year of the program, the cohort will focus on developing skills and experience in theatrical direction, management, and producing for any artist, technician, production or other arts-workers who is interested.

-The program will include hands on training to give participating arts-workers the skills and knowledge required to refine a design concept into a technical execution for the stage
+The program will include hands on training to give participating arts-workers the skills and knowledge required in the creation of mounting a theatrical production.

 The program is intended to offer additional skills training to under employed professional arts workers within the GTA: therefore technicians, operators, labourers, specialists, heads of departments, actors, writers, etc., are encouraged to apply.